STACEY VANEK SMITH, HOST:

 SMITH: When you think about why people steal cattle, it seems like everyone's doing this kind of calculation.
-The outlaws figured the money is good, and they wouldn't get caught.
+The outlaws figured the money's good and they wouldn't get caught.
 And in this case, the cows wouldn't even be missed.

 CHACE: And that, in fact, turns out to be true.
 This crime almost went undiscovered.
 Even the rancher says they almost got away with it.

 THOMASON: One or two, three head, I would've probably never called the law or nothing.
-I would've wondered about them if I'd have never found them.
-But, you know, the pasture like this where I could've maybe been two or three short when I done my count, if that's all it was, I probably would have thought, well, mooers laying around out there in a ditch somewhere.
+I'd've wondered about them if I'd never found them.
+But, you know, in a pasture like this where I could've maybe been two or three short when I done my count, if that's all it was, I probably would have thought those mooers are laying around out there in a ditch somewhere.

 SMITH: Lying in a ditch somewhere.
-J.D. says it's normal to lose a couple of cows.
-Sometimes cows falls and they can't get up and sometimes coyotes will get them.
+JD says it's normal to lose a couple of cows.
+Sometimes cows fall and they can't get up, and sometimes coyotes will get them.